MicrosoftDocs/microsoft-365-docs/microsoft-365/admin/admin-overview/admin-center-overview.md

 - BCS160
 - MET150
 - MOE150
-description: "Use either simplified view in Microsoft 365 to manage common tasks or dashboard view for more complex settings and tasks."
+description: "Use either simplified view in the Microsoft 365 admin center to manage common tasks or dashboard view for more complex settings and tasks."
 ---

 # Overview of the Microsoft 365 admin center